 Providence, Rhode Island

 Live out your Gone with the Wind fantasies in Spanish moss-covered Savannah, whose cobblestoned historic district and statue-filled squares are so picturesque, they’ve been featured in other classics like Oscar-winning Forrest Gump.
-Swing by a city landmark, Smith Brothers Butcher Shop, and pick up locally sourced lunch fare (your wine and cheese dreams have come true!) for a picnic spread under a shady oak in nearby Forsyth Park.
+Pick up some lunch fare for a picnic spread under a shady oak in nearby Forsyth Park for an iconic, southern-style date idea.
 If you and your other half are looking for something a bit more active, hop in a kayak and paddle your way past salt marshes and swamps along the city’s scenic rivers like the namesake Savannah.
-Old World charm extends to eateries and some of the best serving up low-country cuisine (calories don’t count on vacation, right?) are housed in revamped 18th-century mansions so pretty, they’d even please miss Scarlett O’Hara.
+Old-world charm extends to eateries and some of the best serving up low-country cuisine (calories don’t count on vacation, right?) are housed in revamped 18th-century mansions so pretty, they’d even please Miss Scarlett O’Hara.
 Call it a night in one of the city’s newest boutique hotels, the Perry Lane Hotel, with a rooftop pool prime for cooling off after a day of strolling around in the southern heat.